-Note: Where individuals consider their qualification to be equivalent to or higher than a Certificate Level III in Aboriginal and Torres Strait Islander Health, they will need to contact a Registered Training Organisation in their State to have the qualification assessed as such before they can register with Medicare Australia.
+Note: Where individuals consider their qualification to be equivalent to or higher than the qualifications listed above, they will need to contact a registered training organisation in their State or Territory to have the qualification assessed as such before they can register with Medicare Australia.
+In the Northern Territory, a practitioner must be registered with the Aboriginal and Torres Strait Islander Health Practice Board of Australia.

-Audiologists must be either a 'Full Member' of the Audiological Society of Australia Inc (ASA), who holds a 'Certificate of Clinical Practice' issued by the ASA; or an 'Ordinary Member - Audiologist' or 'Fellow Audiologist' of the Australian College of Audiology (ACAud).
+Audiologist must be either a 'Full Member' of the Audiological Society of Australia Inc (ASA), who holds a 'Certificate of Clinical Practice' issued by the ASA; or an 'Ordinary Member - Audiologist' or 'Fellow Audiologist' of the Australian College of Audiology (ACAud).

-Chiropractors must be registered with the Chiropractic Board of Australia.
+Chiropractor must be registered with the Chiropractic Board of Australia.

-Diabetes educators must be a Credentialled Diabetes Educator (CDE) as credentialled by the Australian Diabetes Educators Association (ADEA).
+Diabetes educator must be a Credentialled Diabetes Educator (CDE) as credentialled by the Australian Diabetes Educators Association (ADEA).

-Dietitians must be an 'Accredited Practising Dietitian' as recognised by the Dietitians Association of Australia (DAA).
+Dietitian must be an 'Accredited Practising Dietitian' as recognised by the Dietitians Association of Australia (DAA).

-Exercise physiologists must be an 'Accredited Exercise Physiologist' as accredited by Exercise and Sports Science Australia (ESSA).
+Exercise physiologist must be an 'Accredited Exercise Physiologist' as accredited by Exercise and Sports Science Australia (ESSA).

-Mental health workers
+Mental health worker

-'Mental health' can include services provided by members of five different allied health professional groups.
-'Mental health workers' are drawn from the following:
+'Mental health' can include services provided by members of any of the five following professional groups:

 - psychologists;

-- mental health nurses;
+- mental health nurses:

 - occupational therapists;

-- social workers; and
+- social workers;

-- Aboriginal health workers.
+- Aboriginal and Torres Strait Islander health practitioners / Aboriginal health workers.

-Psychologists, occupational therapists and Aboriginal health workers are eligible in separate categories for these items.
+Psychologists, occupational therapists, Aboriginal and Torres Strait Islander health practitioners and Aboriginal health workers are eligible in separate categories for these items.

-Mental health nurses must be a credentialled mental health nurse, as certified by the Australian College of Mental Health Nurses.
+Mental health nurse must be a credentialled mental health nurse, as certified by the Australian College of Mental Health Nurses.

-Social workers must be a 'Member' of the Australian Association of Social Workers (AASW) and be certified by AASW as meeting the standards for mental health set out in the document published by AASW titled 'Practice Standards for Mental Health Social Workers' as in force on 8 November 2008.
+Social worker must be a 'Member' of the Australian Association of Social Workers (AASW) and be certified by AASW as meeting the standards for mental health set out in the document published by AASW titled 'Practice Standards for Mental Health Social Workers' as in force on 8 November 2008.